Protecting your personal information is important. Find out how Storm gathers, uses, discloses, and manages your customer data.

 9.1 Storm shall inform a Customer and Employee of the existence, use, and disclosure of his or her Personal Information upon request, subject to the limitations described in Section 9.3, below.

-9.2 Customers and Employees can seek access to their Personal Information by contacting a designated representative at Storm’s business offices.
+9.2 Customers and Employees can seek access to their Personal Information by contacting the Privacy Officer(s) at the coordinates listed in Section 1.1.
 Storm shall afford Customers and Employees a reasonable opportunity to review the Personal Information in the individual’s file, subject to the limitations described in Section 9.3, below.
 Personal Information shall be provided in understandable form within a reasonable time and at a minimal or no cost to the individual.
 Customers and Employees may identify any issues with the accuracy or completeness of the information provided and Storm will amend it as needed.

 9.4 Upon request, Storm shall provide an account of the use and disclosure of Personal Information and, where reasonably possible, shall state the source of the information.
 In providing an account of use, Storm will provide information about the purposes for which the Personal Information has been and is being used by the organization.
 In providing an account of disclosure, Storm shall provide a list of organizations to which it may have disclosed Personal Information about the individual when it is not possible to provide an actual list.